Chhat2206/Retro-Brick-Breaker/README.md

 ### Visual Glitches
 - **Issue**: Visual glitches like afterimages for the paddle and objects stuck in the air were observed.
-  - **Solution**: Investigate and resolve the visual glitches affecting the paddle, objects, and other elements in the game.
+  - **Solution**: Multiple problems present themselves.
+The threads clog up the memory in this game very quickly because they are created every time a level is created and an object is initialized.
+  - Large image files seems to have a hard time rendering in the game.
+Clear up the memory and lower the image quality.

 ## Credits